Starting System Components

 Battery: Perform a voltage test using a voltage meter.
 A good battery will have 12.6 volts.
-There are 6 cells in series at 2.1 volts each.
-A specific gravity test is performed with a hydrometer.
+There are six cells in series at 2.1 volts each.
+A hydrometer measures the battery electrolyte's specific gravity.
 A fully charged battery will have a specific gravity of 1.265 at 80° F.

 Perform a battery load test to see if service or replacement is necessary.
 First, determine the load by retrieving the CCA from the battery case and reducing this number by half.
 The test discharge rate is one-half of the battery's cold-cranking rating.
 Apply this load to the battery for 15 seconds.
 Battery voltage must remain above 9.6 volts at 70° F.

 Battery cables come in different gauges.
-Years ago, battery cables were six gauge, because there weren't so many accessories requiring higher amperage.
-Today's vehicles often come with factory 2 and 4 gauge battery cables, capable of handling higher rates of current.
-A 2 gauge cable is thicker and can handle more current than a six gauge cable.
+Years ago, battery cables were six gauge because there were not as many accessories requiring higher amperage.
+Today's vehicles often come with factory two and four-gauge battery cables, capable of handling higher current rates.
+A two-gauge cable is thicker and can handle more current than a six-gauge cable.

 The starter motor will wear, causing a high current draw.
 Typically the starter motor is removed and replaced.
-Still, internal components like brushes, windings, and bushings may be replaced, and the starter placed back into service.
+Rebuilders replace components like brushes, windings, and bushings before returning the starter to service.